Obfuscating the MLK issue

-* "On June 16, Judge James Warren ruled against the public interest when he validated the Golden Gate Park Concourse Project, thereby throwing out all claims under the California Environmental Quality Act (CEQA), Prop J, The Golden Gate Park Revitalization Act of 1998, as well as other state and county planning statutes."
-(Text of Prop.
+"On June 16, Judge James Warren ruled against the public interest when he validated the Golden Gate Park Concourse Project, thereby throwing out all claims under the California Environmental Quality Act (CEQA), Prop J, The Golden Gate Park Revitalization Act of 1998, as well as other state and county planning statutes." (see the Text of Prop.
 J)

 In fact, Judge Warren validated the Concourse Project last August 10 in his first Statement of Decision.
 The only issue he had reservations about was the "dedicated" roadway to the southern, inside-the-park entrance to the garage (see pages 15-22 in the August 10, 2004, Statement of Decision for a thorough discussion of that issue).
 That was the only issue being litigated, regardless of the wishful thinking and/or outright disinformation from you and your allies.